 I believe in the theory of trying something insanely hard to make normal work feel easier.
 As a public speaking expert I had to try this at least to see what I could learn for you readers.

-Earlier this year I participated in what’s called Powerpoint-Karaoke (or BattleDecks) at the Makers co-working Space in Seattle (part of Seattle Creative Mornings).
+In 2012 I participated in what’s called Powerpoint-Karaoke (or BattleDecks) at the Makers co-working Space in Seattle (part of Seattle Creative Mornings).
 It’s as crazy as it sounds.
 I participated precisely because it’s crazy.
 Other space monkeys willing to try were Adam Tratt, Hillel Cooperman, Jon Culver (the winner) and Michelle Mazur.

 The rules were simple:

 - The slide decks are made for us

 - The slides auto advance every 15 seconds

 - Audience votes on the winner

 - There was no effective way to prepare.
 Surprise!
 Good advice for presentations hinges on having good material and practicing it.
 Neither is possible in this format.
 This was both terrifying and liberating.